TonyBgithub/portfolio-portal/content/docs/bio/about-me.md

 ## Contact
-If you are interested in working with me, you can contact me on LinkedIn.
+If you're interested in working with me, you can contact me on LinkedIn.

 Thank you for taking the time to review my work!